 RSS for podcasts

-For podcasting, you'll set up a special Blog Page that connects with iTunes using RSS tags and the RSS feed URL for your page.
+For podcasting, you'll set up a special Blog Page that connects with Apple Podcasts using RSS tags and the RSS feed URL for your page.

 For detailed steps, visit Podcasting with Squarespace.